Bybit and Ben Zhou became the target of "Pi thu" attack. |

 Bybit's rating dropped sharply due to Pi's attack.
 Photo: GG Play. |

 In fact, the Bybit hack has been proven not to be the exchange's fault.
 The problem arose from the issuer of the Safe multi-signature wallet.
-At the same time, the cryptocurrency exchange has also managed to handle the major incident, without affecting user assets.
+At the same time, the cryptocurrency exchange has also managed to handle the major incident without affecting user assets.
 Regarding the statement against Pi Network, Ben Zhou's opinion is also supported by many KOLs in the cryptocurrency world.

-Before Bybit, Binance was also another victim of “Pi thugs”.
+Before Bybit, Binance was also another victim of “Pi thu”.
 The extremist group claimed that the exchange took advantage of Pi Network, deliberately opening a voting program to attract users.
 In the end, Binance did not list Pi despite overwhelming support.

 Google has now removed negative reviews on the Binance app.
 The average rating has been restored to 4.4/5 stars.

-In fact, Binance made it clear when they opened the vote that they wanted to consult the community.
+In fact, Binance made it clear when they opened the poll that they wanted to consult with the community.
 The decision to list the Pi Network project or not is subject to moderation and evaluation from the team according to a fixed process.
 This was reiterated again in the post announcing the results.

 Comment (0)